What is a Refurbished Mattress & Should You Buy One Used?

 By being vigilant and conducting due diligence, you can avoid many of the risks associated with purchasing a used mattress.

-While refurbished mattresses offer numerous benefits, new mattresses, particularly from sustainable mattress brands, present their own sustainable advantages:
+While refurbished mattresses offer numerous benefits, new mattresses present their own sustainable advantages:

 • Eco-Friendly Materials: Many manufacturers now use sustainable materials, like organic cotton, natural latex, or recycled steel for springs, reducing environmental impact